Lithuania wins from Belarus plane bans, Latvia loses

 The duration of each affected flight is likely to increase by around 10 minutes, according to current estimates.
 Passengers of the affected flights will be sent emails to inform them about the changes.
 They will be offered to change the date or route of the flight.
 Alternatively, the passengers of the cancelled flights will be able to receive their money back.

-The similar restrictions have been enacted by the Lithuania and Estonian governments too.
+Similar restrictions have been enacted by the Lithuania and Estonian governments too.

-With the Baltic air space banned for Belarusian aircrafts, now everyone in Moscow flying to Kyiv via Minsk will be compelled to make a detour and fly over the Baltics to these destinations.
+With the Baltic airspace banned for Belarusian aircraft, now everyone in Moscow flying to Kyiv via Minsk will be compelled to make a detour and fly via the Baltics to Ukraine's capital.

 “This is certainly an advantage for us that now seems like a serendipity, but the real picture from the plane rerouting – how will it affect the local air travel market and so on – will be clear later,” a former director of Kaunas airport told bne IntelliNews.

-Other routes that until the hijacking were crisscrossing Belarus will also be inevitably affected.
+Other routes that until the hijacking were criss-crossing Belarus will also be inevitably affected.

 At its special meeting on May 24, the European Council urged all national airlines to avoid flying over Belarus.
-Leaders of the member states also called on the EU Council to adopt measures necessary to impose an over flight ban on Belarusian air carriers in the EU airspace and to prevent flights operated by these airlines from landing at EU airports.
+Leaders of the member states also called on the EU Council to adopt measures necessary to impose an overflight ban on Belarusian air carriers in the EU airspace and to prevent flights operated by these airlines from landing at EU airports.

 The EU is also mulling more sanctions that will be imposed in the coming months.